Jimwi/ilets_words/day23/2 Impeachment and the Righteous Republicans - Brenda Wineapple | The Open Mind.md

 WINEAPPLE: My pleasure.
 Thank you.

 HEFFNER: And as I said, the opportunity to `lavish` praise on a deserving American unsung hero, Charles Sumner, which we'll get to, but I want to start it here.
-Why did Lincoln think that he needed to pacify his real inner motivation to end slavery and preserve the union, in selecting Andrew Johnson?
+Why did Lincoln think that he needed to `pacify` his real inner motivation to end slavery and preserve the union, in selecting Andrew Johnson?
 It seemed to me that that smoke filled room decision was one that the nation would regret, but he ends up winning reelection in a landslide and the states that had succeeded were not part of the electoral math caculation.
-So why did he think he had to in some way nullify his stronger emancipation stance by having, yes, a unionist, but a pro-slavery unionist in Andrew Johnson on the ticket?
+So why did he think he had to in some way nullify his stronger `emancipation` stance by having, yes, a unionist, but a pro-slavery unionist in Andrew Johnson on the ticket?

-WINEAPPLE: Well, first of all, I'm not sure that, by putting Johnson on the ticket, Lincoln was thinking that it was nullifying his move toward, you know, `solidifying` `emancipation`.
+WINEAPPLE: Well, first of all, I'm not sure that, by putting Johnson on the ticket, Lincoln was thinking that it was `nullifying` his move toward, you know, `solidifying` `emancipation`.
 I think the easiest, simplest way to look at this is Lincoln wanted to win in 1864 and he wasn't sure he was going to, he was running against a very popular war Democrat George McClellan in the first place, the major, you know, major victories for the union hadn't happened and although the seceded states weren't voting, there was the matter of the border states.
 And because Andrew Johnson was the military governor of Tennessee as well as a Democrat, as a southerner, it looked very good to, is what we call today balancing the ticket.
 So I think there were many, many reasons.
-And Lincoln, I think it was savvy enough to figure one that he could handled Johnson and two, remember vice presidents were more or less nullities.
+And Lincoln, I think it was savvy enough to figure one that he could handled Johnson and two, remember vice presidents were more or less `nullities`.

 HEFFNER: Well, that's what I want to ask you.
 Because it was the first ever assassination there had been: an assassination attempt on Andrew Jackson.
 Did it not cross his mind that this might happen?
 I mean, now if you run for president and serve in that office, it must cross your mind.